Remember When Trump Moved to Revoke Dodd-Frank Investor Protections

 Who Speaks For Individual Investors?

-Since the financial services industry lobby is the largest and richest in Washington, it should not be surprising that Trump’s actions continue to tilt the field against individual investors.
+Since the financial services industry lobby is the largest and wealthiest in Washington, it should not be surprising that Trump’s actions continue to tilt the field against individual investors.
 The problem is that this is a near-permanent situation.

 The big question is: Who benefits from the regulations?
 It certainly is not the individual investor.